 Ready for a new chapter… Ready to start again… Ready to reinvent myself… Rediscover my Purpose…

 “You don’t decide what your purpose is in life you discover it.
 Your purpose is your reason for living.
 Your purpose explains what you are doing with your life.
 Your vision explains how you are living your purpose.
-Your goals enable you to realise your vision.”
+Your goals enable you to realise your vision.”~ Bob Proctor

-I want to focus on what matters the most to me in this season of life; to feel grounded and connected, to live a slow, simple, intentional and meaningful day-to-day life, transform our home into a sacred space, cooking and eating nourishing and comforting meals, go for long walks and listen to audiobooks, practise yoga and meditate, take in all the wonder that life brings my way and so forth.
-True happiness, fulfilment and meaning come from the daily habits of wellbeing that we each cultivate, based on our own dreams and values.
+I want to focus on what matters the most to me in this season of life; to feel grounded and connected, to live a slow, simple, intentional and meaningful day-to-day life, transform our home into a sacred space, cook and eat nourishing and comforting meals, go for long walks and listen to audiobooks, practise yoga and meditate, take in all the wonder that life brings my way and so forth.
+True happiness, fulfilment and meaning come from the daily habits of well-being that we each cultivate, based on our own dreams and values.

 I am learning to live a more intentional life, focused on those pursuits that bring meaning, fulfilment and joy to my life.
-The truth is; Life is not a race, but a journey to be savoured each step of the way – the trust the journey.
-I am not sure where my life is taking me next, but I am super-excited about who I am becoming.
+The truth is; Life is not a race, but a journey to be savoured each step of the way – trust the journey.
+I am not sure where my life is taking me next, but I am super excited about who I am becoming.

 I hope you’ll join me on the journey, as I share with you what I’ve learned.
 In the meantime, please excuse the dust, as I recalibrate.

 Right now I am moving through a big change and transition, and I am deep in the messy middle.